 Motu, Hiri (hmo-hmo) = 3 (Wider communication).
 Recognized language (1975, Constitution, Articles 67 and 68).
 Originated with the arrival of European sailor-explorers and missionaries in the 1870s.
 Developed as a lingua franca in early 1900s in the form of Police Motu used by colonizers and non-indigenous police agents to communicate with Papua New Guinea’s indigenous people.
-Since about 1970 the use of Hiri Motu as a lingua franca has been declining in favor of English [eng] and Tok Pisin [tpi].
+Since about 1970 has been declining as a lingua franca in favor of English [eng] and Tok Pisin [tpi].